Tehnikus/Helium/README.md

 ### Make user interaction convenient
 When user interacts with the page that signals to search engines that viewed page is valuable.
 So interaction should be smooth and convenient.
 Helium store has no interaction delay, everything is accesible and on the spot.
 ### Keep all ranking factors filled.
-There are multitudes of them, so I'll just mention that all tags are filled in if user didn't in admin part
+There are multitudes of them, so I'll just mention that all tags are filled in if user didn't in admin part.You have all controls on every significant tag as:
+- title
+- decription
+- H1-H3 headers inside page markup
+- ect.
+### Remove content cloning
+There are couple of challanges related to content cloning.
+Let's take a look for example on category page and what is done in terms of texts optimization:
+- Remove description texts on ordering and filtering pages (except static filters!), pagination, any non-canonical case
+- Set titles and H1 according to filter, order and pagination
+- Add 'noindex' tag to pages that are partially repeat content of canonical page itself And so on.
+So every requirement is fulfilled here

-### Create static pages with content
+### Create as much static pages with content as you can
 Every static page has it's own ranking tags filled,

 ### Preload, lazy load, preconnect
 There are several types of content that should be preloaded: scripts, styles, images that appear inside of first viewport.
-There is content that sould be lazy loaded: Images outside of viewport, unneccesary scripts \
+There is content that sould be lazy loaded: Images outside of viewport, unneccesary scripts
 ### Make your site FAST
 Also search bots have time quota for every domain, so if pages load

+## Images
+Helium Store uses WEBP and SVG formats by default.
+The dimensions are lined up in such way to avoid multiple sizes of same image and fit responsive design on various screens at the same time.
+But those are completely editable.
+SVG support implemented with proper resizing, so you can use SVG for product options or favicon, elsewhere.

 ## Database
 Every single DB query in Helium store was tested to be as fast as possible to support multiple simultaneous clients browsing store with thouthands of products.
-The DB structure changes include new primary keys, indexes, queries that minimize traffic between SQL and PHP processes.
+The DB structure changes include new primary keys, indexes, optimized queries and minimization of traffic between SQL and PHP processes.
-Narrow queries as product search, filtering and display were rewritten from scratch.
+Slow queries as product search, filtering and displayand others were rewritten from scratch.
 Several tables were added for new functions.

 ## Javascript